1936, The Spanish Revolution: Release

 The Ex contacted British label Ron Johnson Records about releasing the album.
 The band hand-assembled the covers in the Netherlands before shipping it to England for finishing.
 In order to keep the album affordable, the label offered it to distributors below its actual cost, voluntarily losing money on it in order for it to reach more people.
 For its 1986 release, commemorating the 50th anniversary of the Spanish Revolution, the music appeared on two 7" singles that sandwiched the album of 144 photos.
 Following its release The Ex toured with van der Weert on second vocals, playing all over Europe with British band The Membranes and developing a collaboration with the anarchist band Chumbawamba, leading to the material that would comprise The Ex's next album, Too Many Cowboys.

-In 1997 The Ex rereleased 1936: The Spanish Revolution as a five-inch square hardback book in tandem with Scottish/American publisher AK Press, this time issuing the double singe as a pair of mini-CDs.
+In 1997 The Ex rereleased 1936: The Spanish Revolution as a five-inch square hardback book in tandem with Scottish/American publisher AK Press, this time issuing the double single as a pair of mini-CDs.
 Later the band issued the music tracks digitally for streaming and download, along with the bulk of their back catalog, via Bandcamp.